tesla/book-tycho/en/01-introduction/01-chapter1.md

 The tuple, groupId, artifactId, version is also referred to as GAV or coordinate.

-The duplication of information between the Manifest.mf and the pom.xml is unfortunate however it is one that we have to live with for the time being.
+The duplication of information between the MANIFEST.MF and the pom.xml is unfortunate however it is one that we have to live with for the time being.
 This repetition can be the cause of build failures when the values are not in sync, and it would lead to the following message: